inkVerb/VIP/501-shell/Lesson-08.md

   - *Not restricted to SQL `type='post'`; this can also show pages*
 - *in.login_check.php*
   - *Removed redirect if not logged in*
+  - *"Should not be here" scenarios not redirect to our new blog.php page*
   - *Place HTML header at top*
 - *in.piecefunctions.php (remember)*
   - *`htmlspecialchars($value);` converts all HTML characters to their HTML enity code*